Evolution of cells: Horizontal gene transfer

+Once one of these mechanisms has occurred the bacteria will continue to multiply and grow resistance and evolve by natural selection.
+HGT is the main cause of the assimilation of certain genetic material and the passing down of antibiotic resistance genes (ARGs).

 Canonical patterns

 Although the evolutionary origins of the major lineages of modern cells are disputed, the primary distinctions between the three major lineages of cellular life (called domains) are firmly established.

 In each of these three domains, DNA replication, transcription, and translation all display distinctive features.
 There are three versions of ribosomal RNAs, and generally three versions of each ribosomal protein, one for each domain of life.
 These three versions of the protein synthesis apparatus are called the canonical patterns, and the existence of these canonical patterns provides the basis for a definition of the three domains - Bacteria, Archaea, and Eukarya (or Eukaryota) - of currently existing cells.

 Using genomics to infer early lines of evolution

-Instead of relying a single gene such as the small-subunit ribosomal RNA (SSU rRNA) gene to reconstruct early evolution, or a few genes, scientific effort has shifted to analyzing complete genome sequences.
+Instead of relying on a single gene such as the small-subunit ribosomal RNA (SSU rRNA) gene to reconstruct early evolution, or a few genes, scientific effort has shifted to analyzing complete genome sequences.

 Evolutionary trees based only on SSU rRNA alone do not capture the events of early eukaryote evolution accurately, and the progenitors of the first nucleated cells are still uncertain.
 For instance, analysis of the complete genome of the eukaryote yeast shows that many of its genes are more closely related to bacterial genes than they are to archaea, and it is now clear that archaea were not the simple progenitors of the eukaryotes, in contradiction to earlier findings based on SSU rRNA and limited samples of other genes.

 One hypothesis is that the first nucleated cell arose from two distinctly different ancient prokaryotic (non-nucleated) species that had formed a symbiotic relationship with one another to carry out different aspects of metabolism.
 One partner of this symbiosis is proposed to be a bacterial cell, and the other an archaeal cell.
 It is postulated that this symbiotic partnership progressed via the cellular fusion of the partners to generate a chimeric or hybrid cell with a membrane bound internal structure that was the forerunner of the nucleus.
 The next stage in this scheme was transfer of both partner genomes into the nucleus and their fusion with one another.
 Several variations of this hypothesis for the origin of nucleated cells have been suggested.
 Other biologists dispute this conception and emphasize the community metabolism theme, the idea that early living communities would comprise many different entities to extant cells, and would have shared their genetic material more extensively than current microbes.